App & Browser Testing Made Easy

 A code coverage tool is used for code coverage measurement.

 The code coverage testing tools help remove critical and unidentified bugs from the early stage of development – unit testing.
 Also, it removes the dead and repetitive codes from software.
-They provide developers with insights into which parts of their code are covered by test cases and which parts are not.
-The main purpose of code coverage tools is to help assess the effectiveness of the testing
+They provide developers with insights into which test cases cover parts of their code and which parts are not.
+The primary purpose of code coverage tools is to help assess the effectiveness of the testing

-In this way, they improve the health, standard of your code and increase productivity.
+In this way, they improve your code’s health and standard and increase productivity.
 Thus they increase customer satisfaction.
 That’s why you need these tools.

 How do Code Coverage tools work?

-Code coverage tools typically work by instrumenting the code or by analyzing the code and its execution.
-They collect data and generate reports that show the percentage of code that was executed during the tests.
+Code coverage tools typically work by instrumenting or analyzing the code and its execution.
+They collect data and generate reports showing the percentage of code executed during the tests.

 • First, you have to run and execute your tests.
 Then these tools calculate the percentage of your executed codes of the tests.